closedcircuit0/HumanEngineering/03_Subsystems/003_The_Engineering_of_The_Self.md

 # The Engineering of the Self

-> Your Self is a predictive model that serves a hierarchy of values, and Wisdom is the art of its operation.
+> The Self is Bias and Stubbornness, Governed by a Hierarchy of Values.

 ### Introduction: The Journey to Find the ‘True Self,’ But is the Map Accurate?